How to Remove Personal Information Online

 It would be best if you also understood the limitations of your browser and any do-not-track feature.
 For example, Google’s Incognito feature on the Chrome browser doesn’t save your browsing history, cookies, site data, and any information you’ve entered.

 However, your browsing activity might still be visible to the websites you visit (your employer, school, or your internet service provider).

 Sweep out data on your computer

 There’s a plentiful amount of personal information stored on your browser history, including the websites you visit, passwords, images, and files.
-If a hacker gains access to your device, they may be able to use that information, but it’s easy enough to cleanout.
-Clear your browser history, delete cookies regularly, and install a security software that includes online privacy features.
+If a hacker gains access to your device, they may be able to use that information, but it’s easy enough to clean out.
+Clear your browser history, delete cookies regularly, and install security software that includes online privacy features.
 This will help remove personal information from your computer.

 Remove outdated search results

 Search engine results can expose a lot of info about you through data broker websites, social media pages, news stories, and even cached images.
 You can ask Google to exclude any results containing your personal information by submitting a removal request form.
 It’s not 100% guaranteed, but Google will try to remove personal information from its results, making it less likely that you’ll be found in search engines.

 A final word on removing personal information from the internet